odoo/odoo/doc/howtos/rdtraining/relations.rst

     Add a buyer and a salesman on the ``estate.property`` model using the two common models mentioned.
 They should be added in a new tab of the form view, as depicted.

     The default value for the salesman must be the current user.
+The buyer should not be copied.

     Tip: to get the default value, check the note below or find an example `here <https://github.com/odoo/odoo/blob/5bb8b927524d062be32f92eb326ef64091301de1/addons/crm/models/crm_lead.py#L92>`__.